Annabelle-Metcalfe/south-wales-pottery-club/README.md

 I used W3C Markup Validation service and Jigsaw to ensure there are no errors in the html and CSS.

-On the initial test an error was found where I had used an "a" element as a decendent of a "button."
+On the initial W3C Validator test an error was found where I had used an "a" element as a decendent of a "button."
 I tried swapping them around and came back with the same error.
 I had not realised that a button could not be used for a link before this.
 I removed the button and simply left the "a" element with the styling applied in CSS.
 It looks the same and has the same functionality but now comes back with no error.

 ![Html error 1](/assets/images/readme-images/html-error-1.png)